-6.63 Site decommissioning and restoration bond.
+6.65 Site decommissioning and restoration bond

-As noted at paragraph 6.61 above, it would be a requirement of any consent that decommissioning and a restoration bond or financial guarantee should be put in place to meet all the expected costs of the proposed decommissioning and restoration phase.
+As noted at paragraph 6.63 above, it would be a requirement of any consent that decommissioning and a restoration bond or financial guarantee should be put in place to meet all the expected costs of the proposed decommissioning and restoration phase.
 The bond or guarantee will have to satisfy the Council's criteria.

-6.64 Forestry and woodland removal.
+6.66 Forestry and woodland removal

 The majority of the site is a commercial forest that, therefore, has only a certain lifespan until being felled.
-To accommodate the turbines and their bases approximately 59.38ha of forestry will require to be felled however, 61.96h of offsite compensatory planting is proposed as part of the scheme.
-It is considered that the commercial nature of the forestry proposals are acceptable in this instance.
+89.95ha of forestry is required to be felled as part of the proposals.
+It is intended to replant 64.04ha of the felled area.
+This leaves a balance of 25.89ha of forest remaining unplanted.
+The proposals include making up this balance by carrying out compensatory planting of at least 25.89ha outwith the application site.
+It is considered that the replanting and compensatory planting proposals are acceptable in this instance.
 It is also noted that Scottish Forestry will also be consulted by the Scottish Government as part of the proposals.

-6.65 Impact on Prime Agricultural Land.
+6.67 Impact on Prime Agricultural Land